 Armidale is known to be a University town as it is home to the University of New England.
 Close to our village is a University for the Third Age which encourages retirees in their third ‘age’ of life to learn for pleasure and study subjects that take their fancy.

-There is a local bus service with a stop across the road and there will also be a village community bus which will take residents to town and on monthly social jaunts.
+There is a local bus service with a stop across the road and there will also be a village community bus which will take residents to town.